Pan-ArcticVision: Circumpolar event

 The Pan-ArcticVision does not only include parts of the circumpolar north (like the Barents Region, or the Nordics, or the American Arctic or the international Inuit community), but the whole circumpolar north, emphasizing the interconnectedness and unity of the region as a whole, transcending national borders and focusing on shared culture, challenges and opportunities, promoting Pan-Arcticism.

-Pan-ArcticVision is initiated, financed and run by Nordting - the Northern Assembly, and led by artistic director and entrepreneur Amund Sjølie Sveen, who claims the event is challenging a worldview where the centre (the capitals of nation states) is the starting point.
+Pan-ArcticVision is initiated, financed and run by Nordting - Northern Assembly, and led by artistic director and entrepreneur Amund Sjølie Sveen, who claims the event is challenging a worldview where the centre (the capitals of nation states) is the starting point.